 Use of animals in research

-All new medicines in the UK are required by law to use animals during development and safety testing.
 We are a member of the Association of Medical Research Charities and endorse the AMRC's position on the use of animals in medical research.
 We are also a signatory to the Concordat on Openness in Animal Research which sets out how organisations report the use of animals in scientific, medical and veterinary research in the UK.